Irish Wolfhound Society Rules and Regulations

 Anyone wishing to become a member of the Society may apply to become an Associate Member for the first two (2) years, they may attend the Annual General meeting but they will have no voting rights.
 Application for Associate membership must be made in writing to the Hon Secretary and put before the committee for approval.
 Reasons for non approval of membership need not be given, the committee decision being absolute and final.

 Anyone residing outside the United Kingdom and in Eire shall not be eligible for full membership.

 Overseas members Associate £15.00

 All subscriptions become payable on the 1st January each year, the Treasurer shall on the 1st March in each year give written notice to any member who has not paid his/her subscription due on the 1st January, if the subscription is not paid by the 1st April the members name shall be removed from the list of members.
 Any full member whose subscription remains unpaid shall forfeit the right to vote at any meeting.

 8. LIST OF MEMBERS

-The Society must make a list of members and their addresses available for inspection if so requested by the members of the Society or by The Kennel Club.
+The Society must maintain an up-to-date list of members' and their addresses, and make the list of names available for inspection if requested by the members of the Society or by The Royal Kennel Club.

 9. EXPULSION OF MEMBERS